swanand-sabhapatikar/SQL/README.md

 # SQL
 The repo contain Stored Procs, Functions, scripts drafted by me.
-These are drafted as to showcase concepts that are crucial for SQL developer; which includes date-manipulation (Date functions), CTEs, Window Functions and so on..
+These are drafted as to showcase concepts that are crucial for SQL developer which includes date-manipulation (Date functions), CTEs, Window Functions and so on..

 concetps showcased:
 1. Date functions